-CCP §45.048 Discharged From Jail states a defendant placed in jail shall be discharged by showing the defendant is too poor to pay the fine and costs or has remained in jail a sufficient length of time to satisfy the charges.
-Per court policy, the judge verifies time served before granting jail time credit.
+CCP §45.048 Discharged from Jail states a defendant placed in jail shall be discharged by showing the defendant is too poor to pay the fine and costs or has remained in jail a sufficient length of time to satisfy the charges.
+Per court policy, the defendant must provide proof of time served.